 Lake Atitlán, ringed by volcanoes and indigenous villages, is one of the most beautiful locations in the Americas, while the wider highlands offer markets such as Chichicastenango, colourful traditional dress, cloud forests, coffee plantations and a string of active and dormant volcanoes including Pacaya, Acatenango and Fuego.

 These environments suit travel, culture and adventure content, natural-history programming and drama needing dramatic landscape and living tradition.
 Mountain, lake and volcano filming calls for planning around access, weather, altitude and respectful coordination with local indigenous communities and authorities.
+Altitude is a real scheduling factor rather than a footnote: Antigua sits at roughly 1,530 m, Lake Atitlán at 1,560 m and Quetzaltenango at 2,330 m, so highland nights are genuinely cold, battery performance drops and call sheets need to account for it.
 Hoodlum builds local guides, translators, community liaison and logistics into the plan before a shoot moves into the highlands, recognising the importance of working respectfully with indigenous communities.

 Entry, Visas and Production Documentation